ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-18. A new data scientist in your team, who was formerly a Quantum Physicist, suggests the following procedure for a Dropout layer entitled Quantum Drop which is based on Quantum principles and the Maxwell Boltzmann distribution.
+Q. A new data scientist in your team, who was formerly a Quantum Physicist, suggests the following procedure for a Dropout layer entitled Quantum Drop which is based on Quantum principles and the Maxwell Boltzmann distribution.
 In the Maxwell-Boltzmann distribution, the likelihood of finding a particle with a particular velocity v is provided by:

 $$
 n(v)dv = \frac{4\pi N}{V}(\frac{m}{2\pi kT})^{\frac{3}{2}}v^2e^{-\frac{mv^2}{2kT}}dv